catsethecat/caTTS/README.md

 - Read channel point redemptions
 - Sound Effects feature can play a sound file on specific redeems
 - Automatically shoutout raiders (sends the !so command in chat)
+- Change volume and sound output device for TTS and sound effects separately
-- Minimalist software, low resource use
+- Minimalist software, low resource use compared to browser based solutions
 - Written in C as a native Windows application - doesn't depend on any third party libraries
 - Single standalone exe, no other files required besides a config file which is automatically created